Gardner-BinfLab/TISIGNER-ReactJS/README.md

  - ```ViennaRNA v2.4.11```.
 Newer versions may also work.
 Instructions on [ViennaRNA website](https://www.tbi.univie.ac.at/RNA/).
  - ```INFERNAL v1.1.2 ```.
 Newer versions may also work.
 Instructions on [INFERNAL website](http://eddylab.org/infernal/).

 You can download the source and extract to a folder.
-If you have ```git``` installed, you can directly do so by using this commands:
+If you have ```git``` installed, you can directly do so by using these commands:

 ```sh
 $ git clone https://github.com/Gardner-BinfLab/TISIGNER-ReactJS.git